caprolt/repotrackr/RAILWAY_DEPLOYMENT.md

    - Check Railway build logs
    - Verify `requirements.txt` is in the backend directory
    - Ensure Python version compatibility

+2. **"pip: command not found" Error**
+   - Railway might not be detecting Python properly
+   - Try redeploying with the updated configuration files
+   - Check that `nixpacks.toml` and `railway.toml` are in the backend directory
+   - Ensure the root directory is set to `backend` in Railway dashboard

 2. **Database Connection Issues**
    - Verify `DATABASE_URL` is set correctly